0xCompute/rubidity/README.md

 with rubidity and simulacrum!

-- [**soliscript**](https://github.com/soliscript/soliscript) (formerly known as rubidity-simulacrum) - run blockchain contracts in rubidity (with 100%-solidity compatible data types & abis) on an ethereum simulacrum in your own home for fun & profit (for free)
+- [**soliscript**](https://github.com/soliscript/soliscript) (formerly known as rubidity-simulacrum) - run blockchain contracts in rubysol (with 100%-solidity compatible data types & abis) on an ethereum simulacrum in your own home for fun & profit (for free)

-- [**soliscript.starter**](https://github.com/soliscript/soliscript.starter) (formerly known as red paper contracts) -  run (blockchain) contracts in rubidity (with 100%-solidity compatible data types & abis) on an ethereum simulacrum in your own home for fun & profit (for free) incl. the red paper contracts e.g. satoshi dice (gambling), crowd funder, ballot (liquid delegate democracy)
+- [**soliscript.starter**](https://github.com/soliscript/soliscript.starter) (formerly known as red paper contracts) -  run (blockchain) contracts in rubysol (with 100%-solidity compatible data types & abis) on an ethereum simulacrum in your own home for fun & profit (for free) incl. the red paper contracts e.g. satoshi dice (gambling), crowd funder, ballot (liquid delegate democracy)